Valiantelab/LostNeuralHeterogeneity/README.md

 # LostNeuralHeterogeneity
-Code associated with the publication, "Lost neural heterogeneity in human epilepsy is a fundamental principle unifying disease etiologies", currently in revision at PNAS.
+Code associated with the publication, "Resilience through diversity: Loss of neuronal heterogeneity in epileptogenic human tissue impairs network resilience to sudden changes in synchrony".

 Here, we provide code to generate the figures in the main text using computational/mathematical analysis (Figures 2-5).
 Code for supplementary figures is available upon request to the authors.